Walhallow, Queensland: Education

 There are no schools in Walhallow.
 The nearest government primary schools are Mitchell State School in neighbouring Mitchell to the south-west, Bymount East State School in Bymount to the north-east, and Roma State College in Roma to the south-west.
 The nearest government secondary schools are Mitchell State School (to Year 10) and Roma State College (to Year 12).
 There is a Catholic primary school in Mitchell and a Catholic primary and secondary school in Roma.
-However, for some sudents in Walhallow, these schools may be too distant and the alternatives are distance education and boarding school.
+However, for some students in Walhallow, these schools may be too distant and the alternatives are distance education and boarding school.